-In recent months we have noted growing problems with reliability of companies located in Tianjin, Shijiazhuang and Xi’an.
+In recent months we have noted growing problems with the reliability of companies located in Tianjin, Shijiazhuang and Xi’an.
 There is no shade of doubt that experienced importers know how to protect themselves and minimize risks associated with cooperation with Chinese companies by ensuring a verification of a given company, signing a commercial contract, visiting factories and controlling the quality of goods (the so-called on-site checks).
-Of course, not every Chinese company is an organized crime group, yet many inexperienced importers forget to do background checks of their suppliers, which is even more risky if a given company is located in one of the above-mentioned cities.
+Of course, not every Chinese company is an organized crime group, yet many inexperienced importers forget to do background checks of their suppliers, which is even riskier if a given company is located in one of the above-mentioned cities.

 As every year, the next spring edition of the Canton Fair is coming.
 We prepared a handful of practical information which will help you prepare for the fair.

 Many new importers heading to their first fair in China choose the Canton Fair as their destination.
 Entrepreneurs who do business with Chinese companies also go to the Canton Fair at least once a year to learn about new trends in the market or meet with their Chinese business partners.